nginx-architects/nginx-se-challenge/README.md

 You are tasked to build from the demo environment and share the completed solution as a **Private repository** on [GitHub](https://www.github.com) or [Gitlab](https://www.gitlab.com).

-Be prepared to present your demo environment and articulate the value of NGINX Plus
+Be prepared to present your demo environment and articulate the value of NGINX Plus.

 ### Goals

  * Give us an understanding of how you operate as a Solution Engineer
  * Give you a feel for what it is like to work with NGINX Plus

-## The Demo environement
+## The Demo environment

-This demo has two components, a NGINX Plus ADC/load balancer (`nginx-plus`) and webservers (`nginx1` and `nginx2`):
+This demo has two components, an NGINX Plus ADC/load balancer (`nginx-plus`) and webservers (`nginx1` and `nginx2`):

  * **NGINX Plus** `(R21)` based on centos 7.
-[NGINX Plus Documentation](https://docs.nginx.com/nginx/), and [resources](https://www.nginx.com/resources/) and [blog](https://www.nginx.com/blog/) is your best source of information for technical help.
+[NGINX Plus Documentation](https://docs.nginx.com/nginx/) and [resources](https://www.nginx.com/resources/) and [blog](https://www.nginx.com/blog/) is your best source of information for technical help.
 Detailed examples are found on the internet too!

  * [**nginx-hello**](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello).
-A NGINX webserver that serves a simple page containing its hostname, IP address and port as wells as the request URI and the local time of the webserver.
+An NGINX webserver that serves a simple page containing its hostname, IP address and port, and the request URI and the local time of the webserver.

 ### Topology

-The base demo environement you are tasked to build from
+The base demo environment you are tasked to build from

 ```
                                         (nginx-hello upstream: nginx1:80, nginx2:80)